-- More than two pieces of documentation are not in place or are not current. - Written program does not resemble what is happening in practice at all.
+- More than two pieces of documentation are not in place or are not current. - There is no documented pest control program. - Written program does not resemble what is happening in practice at all. - There is no evidence of the training and/or license of the pest control operator(s).

-2.26.02: Is there a schematic drawing of the plant showing numbered locations of all traps and bait stations, both inside and outside the plant?
+5.12.02: Is there a schematic drawing/plan of the facility, showing numbered locations of all pest monitoring devices (e.g., rodent traps, bait stations, insect light traps, etc.) both inside and outside the facility?

-Total compliance (10 points): Schematic drawing or trap map is on file, current and details internal and external traps.
-All devices (e.g. tin cats, Ketch-Alls, bait stations, glue boards, insect light traps, electronic fly killer units, etc.) should be numbered and clearly identified on the map.
-The numbers should match what is out in the facility.
-Ideally the map should be dated, since placement will vary over time.
+Total compliance (10 points): A schematic drawing or trap map is on file, current and details internal and external traps.
+All devices (e.g., tin cats, Ketch-Alls, bait stations, glue boards, insect light traps, electronic fly killer units, etc.) should be numbered and clearly identified on the map.
+The numbers should match what is in the facility.
+The document should be accurate, dated and should show the type of device.